Blue Persian Cats: Facts, Origin & History (With Pictures)

 The first purebred Persians arrived in the U.S. around 1875, where they became one of the earliest pedigreed cats by the Cat Fancier’s Association.
 This association accepts a wide variety of Persian coat colors, including:

-Persian coats can come in a veritable rainbow of different colors.
-There are still many varieties that have yet to be accepted.
+Persian coats can come in a veritable rainbow of colors, but many varieties have yet to be accepted.

 Top 5 Unique Facts About Blue Persian Cats

-Persians are quite lazy cats.
-You will almost always find them sleeping for long swaths of the day.
+Persians are lazy cats.
+You will almost always find them sleeping for long periods of the day.
 On average, cats sleep between 12 to 16 hours a day.
-However, the Blue Persian takes this to the next level: They sleep about 20 hours a day.
+However, the Blue Persian takes this to the next level; they sleep about 20 hours daily.

-Many cat breeds are whip-smart, getting into mischief and practically training their owners to always get them what they want.
+Many breeds are whip-smart, getting into mischief and practically training their owners to always get them what they want.
 In contrast, Persians are friendly but not that bright.
-They spend most of their time sleeping, so they don’t have too much time for scheming, anyway.
+They spend most of their time sleeping, so they don’t have too much time for scheming.

 One of the most endearing characteristics of a Persian cat is their friendly personality.
 They are often as sweet-tempered and loving as a dog.
 This is quite strange for cats because many breeds are known for being more aloof.
 The Persian contrasts that by running up to the door to greet you after a long day.
 They love to cuddle up in your lap as soon as they get the chance.

-When you get a Blue Persian, expect to have a companion for many years to come.
-These cats contrast typical purebred animals by not being overly predisposed to health issues.
-The one exception that can plague this breed is polycystic kidney disease.
+When you get a Blue Persian, expect to have a companion for many years.
+Compared to many purebred animals, Persians are not predisposed to as many health issues.
+The one exception is polycystic kidney disease.
 Fortunately, most breeders have been able to eliminate the gene that causes this in these cats.

 Persians have an average lifespan of between 15 to 18 years.
 However, some with a healthy lifestyle and good genetics might even live past 25!

 Most cats that we know are cleaning machines.
-They take care of themselves by licking and grooming until they have worked out all their tangles and mats.
+They care for themselves by licking and grooming until they have worked out all their tangles and mats.
 However, the lazy side of the Persian cat is undeniable when it comes to their coats.
 They would rather nap than clean themselves.

 Unfortunately, the Persian has a thick, longhaired coat that quickly gets mats.
 This lack of personal care makes them incredibly high maintenance.
 To stay on top of their coat, you will need to brush them every day.
 The upside to this is that the more you brush your Persian coat, the less the cat will shed around the house.